datacharmer/dbdeployer/README.md

     "./clear" stops the server and removes everything from the data directory, letting you ready to start from scratch.
 (Warning!
 It's irreversible!)

-    "./send_kill" does almost the same as "./stop", as it sends a SIGTERM (-15) kill to shut down the server.
+    "./send_kill [destroy]" does almost the same as "./stop", as it sends a SIGTERM (-15) kill to shut down the server.
 Additionally, when the regular kill fails, it will send an unfriendly SIGKILL (-9) to the unresponsive server.
+    The argument "destroy" will immediately kill the server with SIGKILL (-9).

     "./add_option" will add one or more options to my.sandbox.cnf, and restarts the server to apply the changes.